Duane Garrison Hunt: Priesthood

-Bishop of Salt Lake
+Bishop of Salt Lake and Salt Lake City

-On August 6, 1937, Hunt was appointed the fifth bishop of the Diocese of Salt Lake City by Pope Pius XI.
-He received his episcopal consecration on October 28, 1937, from Archbishop John Mitty, with Bishops Robert Armstrong and Thomas Gorman serving as co-consecrators.
+On August 6, 1937, Hunt was appointed the fifth bishop of Salt Lake by Pope Pius XI.
+He received his episcopal consecration at the Cathedral of the Madeleine on October 28, 1937, from Archbishop John Mitty, with Bishops Robert Armstrong and Thomas Gorman serving as co-consecrators.
 Hunt was the first Methodist convert to become a Catholic bishop.

 During his tenure, Hunt established fifteen parishes throughout the state.
 He also invited such religious institutes as the Carmelites, Sisters of Charity of the Incarnate Word, and Trappists to serve in Utah.
 An apologist, he authored several defenses of the Catholic Church.
 These included The Continuity of the Catholic Church, which refuted Church of Jesus Christ of Latter Day Saints (LDS) claims against Catholicism.
+Hunt also met several times with LDS Church president David O. McKay.
+They met in secret to avoid fears of scandalizing their respective churches and spoke about community issues and tensions between their two groups.

+In 1951, Pope Pius XII renamed the Diocese of Salt Lake as the Diocese of Salt Lake City.

 Death and legacy

 Hunt died from a heart ailment on March 31, 1960, at age 75 at Holy Cross Hospital in Salt Lake City.
-His funeral was attended by LDS Church president David O. McKay.
+McKay attended his funeral.